Jason Day (rower)

-Jason Day (born 28 November 1970) is an Australian rower who competed at three Olympic Games.
+Jason Scott Day (born 28 November 1970) is an Australian rower who competed at three Olympic Games.

 Club and state rowing

 Day commenced rowing with the Bendigo Rowing Club on their 500m Lake Waroona home water.
 His later senior club rowing when in elite Australian training programs was from the UTS Haberfield Rowing Club in Sydney.

 Day first made state selection for Victoria in 1993 to contest the President's Cup - the Interstate single sculls title within the Australian Rowing Championships.
-He place fourth that year.
+He placed fourth that year.
 He contested further President's Cups in 1994, 1998 and 2001.
 He won that national title in 1994.

 International representative rowing

 Day's national representative debut came in 1988 when he was selected as Australia's single sculls entrant for the 1988 Junior World Rowing Championships in Milan.
 He came second at the world junior championship and won a silver medal.

 In 1990 aged nineteen he was elevated to the Australian senior squad and into the quad scull.
 He raced in the quad at the 1990 World Rowing Championships in Lake Barrington to a seventh-place finish.
 The following year he was selected to row the coxless pair with Richard Powell.
 They finished fifth at the 1991 World Rowing Championships in Vienna.